Granular activated carbon to adsorb mercury vapors.

-Control of specific gaseous pollutants in vents and closed spaces with mercury vapors.
+Control of specific gaseous contaminants in vents and enclosed spaces with mercury vapors.

-Mercury vapor emissions are a problem in processes that use this metal.
-These processes include some foundries, the manufacture of certain types of electrical equipment, chlorine production plants that use mercury cells, and many more.
+Emissions of mercury vapors are a problem in processes that use this metal.
+Such processes include some foundries, the manufacture of certain types of electrical equipment, chlorine production plants using mercury cells, and many others.

-In order to offer a practical and economical solution to this problem, Vapomer was designed, a carbon specially impregnated for the retention of mercury vapor in gaseous streams.
+In order to provide a practical and economical solution to this problem, Vapomer, a specially impregnated carbon for the retention of mercury vapor in gaseous streams, was designed.

-Vapomer retains mercury vapors, even in high humidity streams.
-The retention capacity of this product is around 0.3 kg of mercury per kg of carbon.
-The gaseous stream in the Vapomer bed must have a surface velocity between 6 and 12 m / min.
-The contact time in the empty bed is typically between 8 and 20 seconds, depending on the initial concentration of mercury, the maximum final concentration allowed and the operating time of the coal bed, before it must be changed.
+Vapomer retains mercury vapors, even in streams with high humidity.
+The retention capacity of this product is about 0.3 kg of mercury per kg of carbon.
+The gaseous stream in the Vapomer bed should have a surface velocity between 6 and 12 m/min.
+The empty bed contact time is typically between 8 and 20 seconds, depending on the initial mercury concentration, the maximum allowable final concentration and the operating time of the carbon bed before it must be changed.

-Mercury is a trace mineral found in natural gas.
+Mercury is a trace element found in natural gas.

 Mercury is harmful to the environment and to processes and transport equipment.
 Natural gas requires treatment to prevent the negative implications associated with the presence of this substance.